A few comments about me as a photographer …

 I have studied advanced fine art photography with Jack Wild at Old School Square, Delray Beach, FL.

-And, I also try my skills (such as they are) at golf, some glass fusion projects, pinocle games with the guys, the Visual and Creative Arts Committee and the Lake and Wetlands Committee in our community and of course, lots of social stuff with friends.
+And, I also try my skills (such as they are) at golf, some glass fusion projects, pinocle games with the guys, and of course, lots of social stuff with friends.